 The beaches, water and snow sports in Harbor Springs, Michigan, are world famous.
 Boating, skiing or just lounging on a beautiful beach that is just a short walk from the charming downtown all work to make a Northern Michigan vacation memorable.

 Harbor Springs’ in-town park, next to the marina, is a favorite for families.
 The beach has lifeguards, a swimming raft, and a sandy-bottomed swim area where you can take a dip in the clean, cold, spring-fed waters of this natural harbor on Little Traverse Bay.
 The grassy knoll along the beach is perfect for rolling out a blanket and enjoying a take-out lunch from one of the eateries just a couple of blocks away.
 For more information, 231.526.7999, click here.

 Thorne Swift Nature Preserve

 This sweet Lake Michigan beach is a bit of a secret, tucked away in a pretty 30-acre preserve near Harbor Springs.
 It’s just 300 feet of frontage, but on most days you’re likely to have it all to yourself.
 Bonus: There are also 1.5 miles of easy hiking trails and boardwalks through dunes and cedar swamps, and an interpretive nature center the kids will adore.
 On Lower Shore Drive, off M-119 four miles north of Harbor Springs.
-231.526.6401, landtrust.org.
+For more information, 231.526.6401, landtrust.org.

 Petoskey State Park